madilynsimons/Snakes/README.txt

 AttackLibrary.txt holds a list of every possible Attack in the game.
 The parameters exist as follows:

+The first line will be the number of possible attacks.
+Make sure to keep this updated with every new attack.

 id    -- some non-zero integer used to identify the Attack name  -- what the Attack is called maxPP -- some non-zero integer representing the max PP of